You are here

 Workers of Flanders combine technological or scientific know-how with strong entrepreneurial skills, the result of an exceptional educational system that stresses practical applications and cutting-edge fields of study.
 In addition, modern regulatory infrastructure and flexible labor laws ensure that few days are lost to industrial disputes.

-To top it all off, Flanders’ workforce is the 4th most productive in the world, according to the 2016 ranking of The US Conference Board.
+To top it all off, Flanders’ workforce is the 4th-most productive in the world, according to the US Conference Board.

 After Washington D.C., Brussels is the largest advocacy hub in the world, housing: